How to Stop Using Food as a Reward: The Psychology of Empowered Eating

 how to stop using food as a reward: find ways to reward yourself outside of food

-• Self-Care Rituals: These can include activities such as taking a short walk, watching a funny cat video on YouTube (this is sure to provide dopamine release), or indulging in a hobby you love for a brief moment.
+• Self-Care Rituals: These can include activities such as taking a short walk (if you find it enjoyable), watching a funny cat video on YouTube, or indulging in a hobby you love for a brief moment.

 • Materialistic Rewards: This can be an item you’ve desired for a while, be it a book or a handy gadget.
-New items can feel good, especially when they align with our values and don’t clutter our lives.
+New items can feel good, especially when they align with our values.
 However, it’s crucial to be mindful of your budget because, just as with food, shopping can become compulsive.

 how to stop using food as a reward: do the Stop, Drop, & Feel when you crave food without hunger

-What if your desire to use food as a reward is compulsive, though?
-What if you try your hardest to use non-food rewards but you keep going back to hard-to-resist hyperpalatable food as a reward?
+What if your urge to use food as a reward feels compulsive?
+What if, despite your best efforts to choose non-food rewards, you find yourself repeatedly drawn back to using food in this way?
 This is where my Stop, Drop, & Feel technique can help.

 To combat the urge to use food as a reward, employ the Stop, Drop, & Feel during the precise moment when you want to eat when you aren’t hungry.
 The goal is to develop emotional awareness and emotional tolerance, or your ability to feel uncomfortable without being swept into compulsion.